 3. Slack – Team Communication Platform

-Slack is a collaboration tool designed to support real-time and asynchronous communication across teams.
+Slack is a collaboration tool that supports real-time and asynchronous communication across teams.
 It centralises conversations into channels and integrates with a wide range of business applications.

 Slack is often used as a communication layer alongside project management and CRM systems.